superloach/8bkc-sudoku/README.md

 * Save states
 * Theming and configuration

-Made with ♥ using the PocketSprite SDK (https://github.com/PocketSprite/8bkc-sdk).
+Made with ♥ using the [PocketSprite SDK](https://github.com/PocketSprite/8bkc-sdk).